sanni/cartreader/Cart_Reader/README.md

 const char N64ContMenuItem4[] PROGMEM = "Reset";
 const char* const menuOptionsN64Controller[] PROGMEM = {N64ContMenuItem1, N64ContMenuItem2, N64ContMenuItem3, N64ContMenuItem4};
 ```
-In an effort to keep the codebase as portable as possible instead of using the functions supplied by the OLED library directly to print out text helper functions like `println_Msg` are being used.
+In an effort to keep the codebase as portable as possible instead of using the functions supplied by the OLED library directly to print out text, auxiliary functions like `println_Msg` are being used.
 So if you want to change to another display library you don't need to change all the code but only the helper functions.
 ```
 void print_Msg(long unsigned int message) {
   if (enable_OLED)